On this page:

 We may also collect personal information from another source if authorised to do so by an Australian law, including the Privacy Act 1988, the Bankruptcy Act and the Personal Property Securities Act, or a court order.
 For example, the Personal Property Securities Act permits your lender to provide us with your name and date of birth to register a security interest on the PPSR.
 The Bankruptcy Act contains powers for various parties, including the Official Trustee and Official Receivers, to collect information to assist in the exercise of powers by those parties, or to assist in the administration of the Act.

-We only collect sensitive information (see Privacy Definitions below) if it is reasonably necessary for, or directly related to, AFSA functions or activities and you consent to that collection.
-However, we may also collect sensitive information if we are permitted to collect the information by an Australian law or court/tribunal order; if we believe the collection is reasonably necessary for, or directly related to, our regulatory and enforcement functions or activities; or if a permitted general situation exists (see Privacy Definitions below).
+We only collect sensitive information (see Privacy Definitions) if it is reasonably necessary for, or directly related to, AFSA functions or activities and you consent to that collection.
+However, we may also collect sensitive information if we are permitted to collect the information by an Australian law or court/tribunal order; if we believe the collection is reasonably necessary for, or directly related to, our regulatory and enforcement functions or activities; or if a permitted general situation exists (see Privacy Definitions).

-An example of a situation in which AFSA collects sensitive information is the Statement of Affairs that must be lodged by a debtor or bankrupt under the Bankruptcy Act, which requires the provision of details about the debtor’s or bankrupt’s spouse, as well as disclosure of whether the debtor or bankrupt was born overseas or has passports issued by overseas countries.
+An example of a situation in which AFSA collects sensitive information is the Statement of Affairs that must be lodged by a debtor or a person who is bankrupt under the Bankruptcy Act, which requires the provision of details about the debtor’s or someone who is bankrupt’s spouse, as well as disclosure of whether the debtor or person who is bankrupt was born overseas or has passports issued by overseas countries.

 We hold personal information in different mediums, including paper and electronic.
 We take steps to protect personal information we hold from misuse, interference, loss and from unauthorised access, modification or disclosure.
 These steps include password protection for accessing our IT systems, locked filing cabinets for paper documents, physical access restrictions to our premises and staff training in appropriate procedures regarding the handling of personal information.
 When no longer required, personal information is destroyed in a secure manner, subject to our obligations under the Archives Act 1983.